-In any case, after about 4.5km from Øvre Eidfjord, we then started to see Vedalsfossen come into view to our right as we were heading south.
+In any case, after about 4.5km south from Øvre Eidfjord, we then started to see Vedalsfossen come into view to our right.

 Viewing this waterfall was pretty much an exercise in finding a small informal pullout then taking photos before going back in the car.